AdobeDocs/destination-sdk.en/help/oauth2-authentication.md

 ### What you need to do in Destination SDK {#to-do-in-destination-sdk}

-To set up OAuth2 authentication for your destination in Experience Platform, you must add your OAuth2 details to the [destination configuration](/help/destination-configuration.md), under the `customerAuthenticationConfigurations` parameter, by using the `platform.adobe.io/data/core/activation/authoring/v1/destinations` API endpoint.
+To set up OAuth 2 authentication for your destination in Experience Platform, you must add your OAuth 2 details to the [destination configuration](/help/destination-configuration.md), under the `customerAuthenticationConfigurations` parameter, by using the `platform.adobe.io/data/core/activation/authoring/v1/destinations` API endpoint.
 See the [example configuration](/help/destination-configuration.md#example-configuration).
-Specific instructions about which fields you need to add to your configuration template, depending on your OAuth2 authentication grant type, are further below on this page.
+Specific instructions about which fields you need to add to your configuration template, depending on your OAuth 2 authentication grant type, are further below on this page.

-## Supported OAuth2 grant types {#oauth2-grant-types}
+## Supported OAuth 2 grant types {#oauth2-grant-types}

-Experience Platform supports the three OAuth2 grant types in the table below.
-If you have a custom OAuth2 setup, Adobe is able to support it with the help of custom fields in your integration.
+Experience Platform supports the three OAuth 2 grant types in the table below.
+If you have a custom OAuth 2 setup, Adobe is able to support it with the help of custom fields in your integration.
 Refer to the sections for each grant type for more information.

 >[!IMPORTANT]
 >
 >* You provide the input parameters as instructed in the sections below.
 Adobe-internal systems connect to your platform's authentication system and grab output parameters, which are used to authenticate the user and maintain authentication to your destination.
->* The input parameters highlighted in bold in the table are required parameters in the OAuth2 authentication flow.
+>* The input parameters highlighted in bold in the table are required parameters in the OAuth 2 authentication flow.
 The other parameters are optional.
-There are other custom input parameters that are not shown here, but are described at length in the sections [Customize your OAuth2 configuration](/help/oauth2-authentication.md#customize-configuration) and [Access token refresh](/help/oauth2-authentication.md#access-token-refresh).
+There are other custom input parameters that are not shown here, but are described at length in the sections [Customize your OAuth 2 configuration](/help/oauth2-authentication.md#customize-configuration) and [Access token refresh](/help/oauth2-authentication.md#access-token-refresh).

 OAuth 2 Grant | Inputs | Outputs |
 ---------|----------|---------|